Inflammation can result from different kinds of bacteria or viruses.

-There is a thin layer of cells (membrane) between the inner surface of the eyelids and the whites of the eyes, called the conjunctiva.
+The conjunctiva is a thin layer of cells, or membrane, between the inner surface of the eyelids and the whites of the eyes.

-Allergic conjunctivitis happens when an allergen comes into contact with the eye, such as dust mites, pollen or animal fur.
+Allergic conjunctivitis: This happens when an allergen comes into contact with the eye, such as dust mites, pollen, or animal fur.
 An allergen makes the body's immune system overreact, causing irritation and inflammation.

 Symptoms of infective conjunctivitis